-Comparison (1/4)
+Comparison (1/3)

-This GHG balance provides a transparent overview of the GHG emissions generated by SEGGER Microcontroller GmbH for Scope 1, 2 and 3 of the calendar year 2021.
-It is the second calculation for the GHG - inventory, so a first comparison to the past can be made.
-Due to the pandemic, the emissions are on a lower level than in 2020, so the first "real" comparison can be made in 2022.
-According to the calculation for 2021, the main emission sources are still business travels and commuting (either with a company car or a private car).
+This GHG balance provides a transparent overview of the GHG emissions generated by SEGGER Microcontroller GmbH for Scope 1, 2 and 3 of the calendar year 2022.
+It is the third calculation for the GHG - inventory.
+Due to the pandemic, the emissions in 2021 have been on a lower level, so the first "real" comparison can be made for the years 2022 and 2023.
+According to the calculation for 2022, the main emission sources are still business travels, commuting (either with a company car or a private car) and green electricity.

-Comparison (2/4)
+Comparison (2/3)